The test editor

 View baseline and checkpoint images

-The Step editor displays either the checkpoint image of the step or the baseline image or both images side by side.
-Click anywhere on the image control , or press the T key to toggle between viewing the baseline and checkpoint images.
-Click the triangle on the right of the control to select a specific view.
+The Test editor displays either the checkpoint image of the step, the baseline image, or both images side by side.
+Click anywhere on the image control , or press the T key to toggle between the baseline and checkpoint images.
+Click the dropdown menu to select a specific view.

 Select visible layers